ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Altibase SSL TLS User's Guide.md

-The OpenSSL toolkit is a prerequisite for using SSL/TLS in Altibase.
-The OpenSSL toolkit was developed by the OpenSSL Project and can be downloaded from http://www.openssl.org/source.
-With support for OpenSSL 3.0.8, Altibase no longer supports OpenSSL 1.0.x. since Altibase 7.3.
+To use SSL/TLS in Altibase, the OpenSSL toolkit is required.
+This toolkit was developed by the OpenSSL Project and can be downloaded from http://www.openssl.org/source.
+Altibase 7.3 no longer supports OpenSSL 1.0.x, but supports OpenSSL 3.0.8.

 #### Client